-Emerging ministries are Word and Sacrament communities that meet one or more of the following criteria:
+Emerging ministries of Word and Sacrament communities such as the ones listed below:

 - 1. ethnic-specific, multicultural, or recent immigrant ministries; - 2. small membership rural or urban congregations where a synod bishop has had difficulty identifying and placing a candidate for call; - 3. new mission starts authorized through normal ELCA processes; - 4. congregational renewal ministries authorized through normal ELCA processes; and - 5. ministries with people who are differently abled.